Get exclusive member benefits & effect social change. Join Today

-Gonococcal arthritis is a rare complication of the sexually transmitted infection (STI) gonorrhea that causes pain and inflammation in the joints and tissues.
-Gonorrhea is a very common STI.
-The Centers for Disease Control and Prevention (CDC) report that there are 700,000 new cases reported in the United States each year (CDC, 2012).
+Gonococcal arthritis is a rare complication of the sexually transmitted infection (STI) gonorrhea.
+It generally causes painful inflammation of the joints and tissues.
+Gonorrhea is a very common STI, especially among teens and young adults.
+The Centers for Disease Control and Prevention (CDC) reports that there are 820,000 new infections in the United States each year.

-Gonoccocal arthritis is one of many complications that occur as a result of untreated gonorrhea.
+Gonococcal arthritis is one of many complications that occur as a result of untreated gonorrhea.
 Symptoms include swollen, painful joints and skin lesions.
-Untreated, this condition can lead to chronic joint pain.
+If left untreated, this condition can lead to chronic joint pain.

 Symptoms may include: